Kobe is Not Just a "Jazz City" — A Port Town Where Rock and Punk Also Thrive

 | Official Website | varit.jp |

-Opened in 2004, a two-floor live house that's rare nationwide.
-Being able to host different events simultaneously on the main floor and second floor means you meet more bands in a single day.
-It also actively collaborates with radio stations, such as co-hosted acoustic festivals with Kiss FM KOBE.
-It's an ideal place where connections between performing bands naturally form and where you can approach someone looking for members.
+Opened in 2004, a rare 2-floor structured live house nationwide.
+With both main and second floors able to host different events simultaneously, you can encounter many bands in a single day.
+It actively collaborates with radio stations like Kiss FM KOBE on acoustic festivals.
+It's an ideal place to voice your need for members, as connections between performing bands naturally develop.

 MUSIC ZOO KOBE Taiyo to Tora